 They can happen at any time.
 It can be 1:30 in the morning the night before a major exam.
 It can be pouring rain outside when someone burns popcorn.
 Or sometimes, it can just go off for no real reason at 5:30 in the evening, which is the exact circumstances that inspired this post.
 Regardless, whenever the fire alarm goes off, everyone needs to know how to evacuate and get out safely, but that is even more imperative for people with low vision.
-Here are some tips I’ve gathered from being in more than my fair share of fire alarm incidents.
-While this post can be helpful for several other types of disabilities, I am focusing on blindness and low vision.
+Here are some tips I’ve gathered from being in more than my fair share of fire alarm incidents on how to handle dorm fire alarms with vision impairment.

 Have all your key things ready to go